 For 11 days every September New York City's Little Italy transforms itself into a all-out street festival named the Annual Feast of San Gennaro.
 Originally a religious ceremony for the Patron Saint of Naples, it is now a fun-filled attraction for everybody.
 You'll find Italian food everywhere.
 There is non-stop entertainment and parades and games on the street.
 Everyone is in a good mood.
-The 2019 celebration will occur from September 12 to September 22 in 2019.
+This year's celebration will occur from September 12 - 22, 2019.

 The day was first celebrated in New York City on Sept.
 19, 1926, by newly arrived immigrants from Naples.
 The Feast of San Gennaro was a traditional celebration in Naples for St. Gennaro, who was martyred for the faith in the year 305.
-Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration with a one-day feast.
+Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration after they moved to America.

 The Feast of San Gennaro attracts as many as 1 million people to Little Italy each year.